securefederatedai/openfl/docs/running_the_federation.rst

 Prerequisites
 """""""""""""

 You have already built an |productName| image.
-See :doc:`../../install.docker` for details.
+See :ref:`install_docker` for details.

 Procedure
 """""""""""""